 Moorpark Street

 Named in 1916 after the Ventura County town of Moorpark, which itself was named after an apricot.
-Native to China, the Moorpark apricot was introduced to the West in 1760 when it was cultivated at the Moor Park Estate in Hertfordshire, England.
-Thomas Jefferson planted Moorpark trees in Monticello in 1792 and the fruit slowly gained in popularity.
-Here in California, the Moorpark was first propagated in San Jose in the 1860s.
-The state’s apricot industry not only flourished in Ventura County but here too in the San Fernando Valley – at least up until the 1940s, when urbanization and insufficient irrigation spelled doom for local orchards.
+(See Saticoy Street for why the Valley has so many Ventura County-derived street names.)
+Native to China, the Moorpark apricot was allegedly introduced to the West in 1760 when it was cultivated at the Moor Park estate in Hertfordshire, England.
+(The earliest reference I found to the fruit was in 1780.)
+Thomas Jefferson had Moorpark trees planted at his Monticello estate in 1791-1792, whereupon the apricot began gaining popularity in the U.S. Here in California, the Moorpark was first propagated in San Jose in the 1860s.
+The state’s apricot industry not only flourished in Ventura County, where Moorpark was established in 1900, but here too in the San Fernando Valley – at least up until the 1940s, when urbanization and insufficient irrigation spelled doom for local orchards.
 California still grows 95% of America’s apricots, mostly in Stanislaus County, but Turkey and Iran grow the most in the world.